Official name: People’s Republic of China

 Area: 9 596 960 km²

-Tourist attractions of China, China – the current times (two sides of the coin), China – a developed country or developing, history of China.
+Tourist attractions of China, China – the current times, China – a developed country or developing, history of China.

 Tourist attractions of China

 From the tourism point of view, country as large as China has a lot to offer and is therefore very attractive.
 The places worth visiting are for example Beijing, Shanghai, Hong Kong, Macao or Xi `An.
 To the best man made objects I include the Great Wall of China, the Summer Palace, and the Terracotta Army of Emperor Qin, consisting of eight thousand pieces.
 In addition to those, there is also Tianamen Square and Forbidden City, and many other great temple complexes from centuries ago, showing the architecture and art of various dynasties.
 The beauty of Chinese art, its medicine and martial arts are famous all over the world.
 Despite the fact that during the times of extreme communism government promoted ‘religion as opium for the masses’, the wealth of art, architecture and many traditions of this beautiful country come primarily from different varieties of Buddhism, Taoism and Confucianism.
 In China, there is also the world’s largest Buddha in Leshan, and the famous Shaolin Monastery.
 All of these objects are unique and are symbols of Chinese culture.